ebanux/qrco-docs/docs/faqs.md

 #### Where can I find and purchase QRLynk items?

-QRLynk items are available for purchase on reputable online marketplaces such as [Amazon](https://www.amazon.com/stores/page/FF316102-847A-40BA-811F-53F2C7434A83) and [Etsy](https://qrlynk.etsy.com/).
-To explore our diverse range of items, simply visit the [Shop section](https://theqr.link/products) on our landing page and follow the provided links.
+QRLynk items are available for purchase on reputable online marketplaces such as [Amazon](https://www.amazon.com/stores/page/FF316102-847A-40BA-811F-53F2C7434A83) and [Etsy](https://www.etsy.com/shop/qrlynk).
+To explore our diverse range of items, simply visit the [Shop section](https://shop.theqr.link/) on our landing page and follow the provided links.

 #### Are subscription plans required for using QRLynk products from our shop?

 No, there is no need for a subscription plan when utilizing QRLynk items available in our shop.
-These products, obtained through Amazon or Etsy, include QR codes that are managed free of charge on our platform and directly link to optimized mobile pages.
+These products, obtained through Amazon or Etsy, include QR codes that are managed free of charge on our platform and directly linked to optimized mobile pages.
 You can create and customize these pages from our platform without any additional subscription fees.

 ### Troubleshooting and Support